srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 app where they can add projects and link accounts, which sends JSON requests to the API backend via a custom gem.
-When new events (commits, completed stories, failing builds, etc) occur the dashboard updates in real time by parsing webhook payloads from the various external services via the Receiver Sinatra app.
+When new events (commits, completed stories, failing builds, etc) occur the dashboard updates in real time by parsing webhook payloads from the various external services via the Receiver Sinatra app, which sends POST's to the API that are then sent to the Ember front end via Pusher.

+#### Databases
+The Authentication app has its own postgres database that holds user information (email, github token, and a user id).
+The API app sits on top of the main postgres database that manages projects and their associated accounts.

 ```